thekosmix/thekosmix.com/_posts/2016-07-26-why-to-build-your-chatbot-on-fb-messenger.md

 ---
 layout: post
 title:  "Why to build your chat bot on facebook messenger?"
+description: "An analysis of the benefits and realities of building chatbots on Facebook Messenger, exploring user reach, acquisition channels, and platform potential."
 author: sid
 categories: [ Tech ]
 image: assets/images/fb-messenger.jpeg